fiona-p/lp-workflow-challenge-prototype/README.md

      npm run fetchCsv
      ```

-  5. Running the local server to view the changes:
+  5. Running the project locally to view the changes:

      ```bash
      npm run dev